vipul2802/o365hq.com/content/blog/Top 8 solutions to secure your Office 365 Business.md

 +++
-title = "Top 8 solutions to secure your Office 365 Business" description = "Online security is given a lot of attention lately, with high-profile hacks and cyberattacks all over the world.
+title = "Top 8 solutions to secure your Microsoft 365 Business" description = "Online security is given a lot of attention lately, with high-profile hacks and cyberattacks all over the world.
 Big enterprises are spending more than ever to guarantee reasonable cybersecurity, since the stakes of a breach are very high.
 But small and medium-sized businesses are often becoming targets of cybercriminals too. " date = 2019-01-10